bhqanhuit/bhqanhuit/README.md

 ### About Me
 I am a Python Developer.

-- :classical_building: I’m working as a Research Assistant at MMLAB, UIT, VNU-HCM.
+- :classical_building: I’m working as a Research Student at MMLAB, UIT, VNU-HCM.

 - :bulb: My research interests are Style Transfer, text-to-image, image-to-image translation or other topic in Generative AI.
 My Supervisior: Dr. Thanh Ngo Duc